Site icon Bia review

 3. ISO: Use the Lowest ISO (ISO 100)

-For landscapes, Auto White Balance is usually sufficient.
-However, if you want to emphasize the warm tones of a sunset or the cool tones of a twilight scene, you can manually adjust the white balance or use the preset options like Daylight or Cloudy.
+For landscapes, Auto White Balance is usually enough, but for the warm hues of sunset or the cold hues of a twilight scene, it may be required to manually adjust the white balance or use the Daylight or Cloudy preset options.

-5. Focus Mode: Use Manual Focus or AF-S
+5. Focus Mode: Manual Focus or simply put, AF-S

-The Landscape Picture Control setting enhances the greens and blues in your photos, making it ideal for natural scenes.
-This mode also increases contrast and sharpness, helping to bring out the details in your landscape shots.
+This is the Picture Control, which enhances the greens and blues in your images, making the most beautiful photographs about natural scenes.
+There, too, you would find a catchier contrast and increased sharpness to bring out the finer details in landscape photography.

 Best Settings for Sports Photography